Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Buses : We found it easy to move around Vietnam on the VIP Sleeper buses.
 Make sure you book a 22 or 20 as these buses are more spacious.
 Also book 2 beds for 2 people, otherwise you’ll have to share!

 Easy-Riders : This is a common option in Vietnam.
-We tried it in Phong Nha and decided were not bikers.
-This option involves experience motorbike drivers transporting you around on the back of their motorbikes.
+We tried it in Phong Nha and decided we’re not bikers.
+This option involves experienced motorbike drivers transporting you around on the back of their motorbikes.
+Make sure your insurance covers you if you take this option.

 SIM Card, Wi-Fi and Phone Coverage